 Student who goes to college 100 miles from home, doesn't have a car, returns for holidays and summer and drives parents' car

 While your parents should leave you on their policy so you are covered for holidays and summer, they should get a discount while you are away at school.

 "If a college kid is at school at least 100 miles away, parents should absolutely ask for a discount.
-The discount can vary from zero to as much as 20 percent," says Ben Blackmon, a personal lines underwriter who has worked in the insurance industry for 18 years.
+The discount can vary from zero to as much as 20 percent," says Blackmon.

 There are usually conditions for this discount.
-"Liberty Mutual offers a Student Away at School discount for students in this situation," explains Jesse Heller with Liberty Mutual Insurance.
+"Liberty Mutual offers a Student Away at School discount for students in this situation," explains Jesse Heller, senior director at Liberty Mutual Insurance.
 "For this discount, the student would need to be unmarried and younger than 26."